makuroo/makuroo/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm Richard, a student at Binus University in faculty of Computer Science taking a major in Game Application and Technology.
+A student at Binus University in faculty of Computer Science taking a major in Game Application and Technology.
 I have a strong passion in game development especially game programming where I am really interested to implement various of unique mechanic to my game and constantly trying to improve my code.

 # My Skills
 - Language: C#, C++, C, Java